Commutant lifting, interpolation, and perturbations on the polydisc: Introduction

 In several variables, the earlier approach to the lifting theorem also appears to be dilation theoretic or under the assumption of von Neumann inequality, where dilation theory and von Neumann inequality for commuting contractions are complex subjects in and of themselves.

-On the other hand, if the solution to the interpolation problem on $\D^n$, $n \geq 1$, is sought in terms of the Pick matrix's positive semi-definiteness, then the interpolation problem becomes equivalent to the commutant lifting theorem on finite-dimensional zero-based subspaces (cf. Proposition \ref{prop: Pick set and CLT}).
+On the other hand, if the solution to the interpolation problem on $\D^n$, $n \geq 1$, is sought in terms of the Pick matrix's positive semi-definiteness (see Subsection \ref{subsect: weak interpolation} for the notion of Pick matrices on $\D^n$), then the interpolation problem becomes equivalent to the commutant lifting theorem on finite-dimensional zero-based subspaces (cf. Proposition \ref{prop: Pick set and CLT}).
 Consequently, in one variable, thanks to Sarason, the commutant lifting property, the Pick positivity, and the solution to the interpolation problem appear to be inextricably linked.
-In higher variables, however, because the commutant lifting property is rather erratic (cf. Section \ref{sec: examples of hom qm}), it is perhaps necessary to disencumber the positivity of the Pick matrix from the interpolation problem.
-In some ways, these observations seek a different perspective on the several variables interpolation problem, one that is not as similar to the classical case of positivity of the Pick matrix (nor even positivity of a family of Pick matrices as in \cite{Abr, CLW, DMM, Hamliton}).
+In several variables, since the commutant lifting property tends to be inconsistent (cf. Section \ref{sec: examples of hom qm}), it is necessary to decouple the positivity of the Pick matrix from the interpolation problem.
+In some ways, these observations seek a different perspective on the several variables interpolation problem, one that is not as similar to the classical case of positivity of the Pick matrix (nor even positivity of a family of Pick matrices as in \cite{Abr, CLW, DMM, Hamliton, JKM}).
 As a consequence, we approach the problem from a completely different angle: more along the function theoretic path pioneered by Sarason.
-The difficulty here, of course, is dealing with the sensitivity of several complex variables as well as the lack of all standard one variable tools.
+The difficulty here, of course, is dealing with the greater intricacy of several complex variables as well as the lack of all standard one variable tools.

 Finally, a few words about this paper's methodology.
 We heavily use the duality of classical Banach spaces, namely

 Other common tools used in this paper include the classical Hahn-Banach theorem, the geometry of Banach spaces, and the Hilbert function space theory.